 I really feel like if we want to really change our world, people in ministry need to be better friends to each other.
 I am so open when people reach out to me to be friends.
-I need friends, I have been and can still be that lonely Pastor.
+I need friends; I have been and can still be that lonely pastor.
 I don't care what size ministry you have.
 The only thing that matters to me is whether or not you are looking for a genuine friendship.

 I had a young man call me a few months ago and ask if I would have lunch with him.
 He wanted help getting started in ministry.
-He was so shocked when I said "Yes."
-He said, "I cant believe a Pastor at a church your size is actually making time for me."
+He was so shocked when I said, "Yes."
+He said, "I can’t believe a pastor at a church your size is actually making time for me."
 I remember hanging up the phone and thinking how crazy that is.
-I understand we are all busy but how do we build the kingdom if we aren't willing to open the gates to our worlds.
+I understand we are all busy, but how do we build the kingdom if we aren't willing to open the gates to our worlds?

 I believe we could do so much more together.
-Pastor Lloyd Ziegler said once "Snowflakes are fragile but when they stick together they stop traffic."
+Pastor Lloyd Ziegler once said, "Snowflakes are fragile but when they stick together they stop traffic."

 Even if we didn't have the hope of doing amazing things together (which we do), at least we wouldn't have to be alone.
 Let’s be friends to each other so they can "know we are Christians by our love".

 If you need a friend, feel free to email me email@example.com or follow me on twitter and if you're in ministry, I’ll follow you back.